Amidst billowing clouds of fragrant, aromatic, premium cigar smoke, both first and secondhand, I am Rush Lindboy, and this is the EIB Network.

 It's one of the states where you have no asset tests, so anybody can be part of the program.

-The President used his his Saturday radio address to explain and defend his veto of the massive expansion of the S chip program.
+What the Democrats did, the president used his Saturday radio address to explain and defend his veto of the massive expansion of the S-CHIP program.

-Uh and an hour later on National Radio, the Democrats' response to the president was delivered by a Baltimore private middle school student Graham Frost, who, along with his sister, was seriously injured in an auto accident three years ago.
+And an hour later on national radio, the Democrats' response to the president was delivered by a Baltimore private middle school student, Graham Frost, who, along with his sister, was seriously injured in an auto accident three years ago.

 His response to Bush was actually recorded earlier in the week, and Matthew Hay Brown, a reporter from the Baltimore Sun, interviewed the young man after he did his recording.